gowachin/DiveR/README.md

 ## Actual in work part

-Consumption, plot.conso.
+Refactorisation of Consumption, plot.conso for multi tank dives.

 ## To do :

 - Complete README with examples

 - doc on new conso and dive functions
-- more attributes
 - make a beautiful doc for every functions
 - desaturation with complex models
 - multiple gas tank consumption.